-One of the strangest circus acts you can see is that of lions and other large exotic felines (or sometimes bears) riding horses.
-A lot of websites that show pictures of an act of this type do not provide any information about the where the picture was taken.
-These sights generally treat the pictures as a humorous situation or curiosity.
+One of the strangest circus acts you can see involves a lion or other large exotic feline (or sometimes bears) to "ride" a horse.
+Circus posters show that these acts can be found in the late Victorian period where they were often described as "Equestrian Lions".
+But when you try and research this act further, you find that a lot of websites that show pictures of an act of this type do not provide any information about when or where the picture was taken.
+These sites generally treat the pictures as a humorous situation or curiosity.
 However, there is a serious side to this act--it demonstrates advanced training kills and also raises considerable animal welfare issues.

-Other than a great deal of training for the cat and horse, the track is accomplished by attaching a frame, platform or large pad to the back of the horse.
+Other than a great deal of training for the cat and horse, the trick is accomplished by attaching a frame, platform or large pad to the back of the horse.
 This allows the cat to grip and balance without harming the mount.
+Both animals must be habituated to sensations that are unpleasant to them to cooperate with this spectacle.
+That cat to balancing on a small, moving platform--and even more remarkably the horse to not bolt or rear while carrying a large predator on its back.

 Below are a few documented examples of circuses producing an act of this type, currently and historically.
 Examples are listed in reverse chronological order.